Pot Farm: Reception and legacy

 HERB said that the game's "dedicated underground fanbase and high levels of engagement are a testament to the game's impressive art, contraband content and strong community engagement", writing that "whether you're a diehard gamer looking for refreshingly fun graphics or a stoner looking to spend time on a perfectly addictive app, Pot Farm: Grass Roots has more than enough to keep any digital pot farmer thoroughly entertained".

 Drew Cohen of Kotaku said that the game "operates much as you'd anticipate from a Facebook-hosted farming game", while praising the laid-back attitude of the game and noting that its design was not as "slouchy" as the deadbeat stoners in it.
-It was nominated for 'Best Social/Casual Game' in the Canadian Videogame Awards 2011, with Benedetti writing "In case you didn't know, the Canadians totally love the cannabis".
+Gita Jackson of Kotaku said that the game "has a lot of heart", calling it "Animal Crossing-esque".

 Fox News, however, reported that the game was controversial and quoted several concerned citizens; while one said that it should not be on Facebook because it is not for children, another noted that when she tried to see what it was from her children's accounts it would not load due to an age block enforced on anyone under 21.
 East Bay Express also pointed out that "the game doesn't actually depict anyone ever smoking the plant".
-The Facebook game operated in a "legal gray area" because of its content, but was also more geared towards medical cannabis (legal enough in California, where Facebook is based, to have not banned the game): its highest-level build was a medical marijuana clinic.
+The Facebook game operated in a "legal gray area" because of its content, but was also more geared towards medical cannabis (legal in California with some restrictions where Facebook is based, to have not banned the game): its highest-level build was a medical marijuana clinic.